rajjejosefsson/react-rollup-ts-starter/README.md

 To build the project - `npm run build`

+To build with watch mode - `npm run start`

 To test - `npm run test`

 To start storybook - `npm run storybook`